BUILDING PERMIT CHECKLIST AND INFORMATION REQUIRED BEFORE A PERMIT CAN BE ISSUED:

 - The issuance and finalization of this building permit is contingent upon all required inspections being performed at the required intervals.
 Again, this is a reminder that you are to contact this office 24 hours in advance for inspections.

 Monday - Friday:

-NOTE: Call before stopping in to make sure the code enforcement officer is in.
+NOTE: Call before stopping in to make sure the Building Inspector is in.

 Building Permits are issued by appointment only during the above hours.
 Building inspections are done by appointment only.